🔀 Ethernet Switching & VLANs - CCNA Practice Questions

 CCNA Switching Exam Tips

 Ethernet Switching & VLANs questions in CCNA are typically scenario-based.
-Focus on service-level decision making aligned to official exam objectives.
+Focus on network fundamentals, IP connectivity, security basics, and automation concepts.
 Priority concepts: switch, vlan, trunk, 802.1q, stp, rstp.

 What CCNA Expects